apocalyptech/animalwellsave/README.md

 plus an [ImHex](https://imhex.werwolv.net/) pattern.
 Other translations may become available over time.
-A human-readable document describing the save format can be found [at the wiki of that repo](https://github.com/Kein/awsgtools/wiki/Format-Description) as well, though at time of writing it's lagging behind the binary template by quite a bit.
+A human-readable document describing the save format can be found [at the wiki of that repo](https://github.com/Kein/awsgtools/wiki/Format-Description) as well, though that document might lag behind the official templates.

 Running / Installation
 ----------------------

 ### Easiest Method: pip

-**Note:** *This method doesn't actually work yet; I'm gearing up to getting it properly released to pypi.*

-The easiest way to install animalwellsave is via `pip` inside a [virtual environment](https://docs.python.org/3/library/venv.html).
+The easiest way to install `animalwellsave` is via `pip` inside a [virtual environment](https://docs.python.org/3/library/venv.html).
 On Unix/Mac:

     cd /wherever/you/want/to/keep/the/virtualenv